Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Results

 We evaluate the probabilistic performance of Graph-EFM using the SSR, a standard metric for assessing the reliability of ensemble forecasts.
 The SSR compares the ensemble spread, the ensemble's internal estimate of its own uncertainty, to the actual forecast error measured by the RMSE.
 Values below unity correspond to \emph{underdispersive} ensembles, where the spread is too small relative to the forecast error, and values above unity indicate \emph{overdispersion}.
 Across all selected variables and lead times from 1\,s to 30\,s, we find SSR values in the range $0.2$--$0.3$.
 The SSR values are similar across variables and lead times, suggesting that Graph-EFM provides a stable but conservative estimate of forecast uncertainty across observables.
 Because the values are well below one the model clearly underestimate its own uncertainty.
 This is also a known characteristic of models trained primarily with a variational objective and in limited-area weather modeling \cite{oskarsson2024probabilistic}, analogous to our magnetospheric setup in space.
 The SSR lines are all quite flat with respect to lead time indicating that ensemble spread and RMSE grow at similar rates, producing a temporally consistent uncertainty estimate.

 Interpreting these results requires considering the sources of uncertainty represented by the model.
 In probabilistic forecasting, uncertainties are typically divided into \emph{epistemic} uncertainty, arising from limited data coverage or model capacity, and \emph{aleatoric} uncertainty, corresponding to irreducible variability in the underlying system.
 For our hybrid-Vlasov simulations, there is effectively no intrinsic aleatoric uncertainty, as the system is governed by a fully deterministic set of equations.
 Consequently, the uncertainty relevant for emulation is epistemic, reflecting the model’s incomplete knowledge of the dynamics.
 In contrast, machine learning weather forecasting models are trained on decades of reanalysis data that also contain aleatoric variability from observational noise injected into the simulation through data assimilation.
 In such settings, SSR values close to unity have been achieved~\cite{alet2025skillful}.
+Our lower SSR values indicate that the ensemble is under-dispersive, likely due to restricted training set and the lack of velocity-space information.

-\subsection{Effect of Magnetic Divergence Penalty}
+\subsection{Effect of magnetic divergence penalty}